TiDB User Account Management

 mysql.user system database.
 Each account is identified by a user name and the client host.
 Each account may have a password.

-You can connect to the TiDB server using the MySQL client, and use the specified account and password to login:
+You can connect to the TiDB server using the MySQL client, and use the specified account and password to login.
+For each user name, make sure that it contains no more than 32 characters.

 Or use the abbreviation of command line parameters: